 Meditation is not a painkiller.
 It’s a space, which increases our awareness, calms the mind and gives us a clearer vision regarding life.
 The more frequently we meditate, the better we can manage our thoughts and the further we push ourselves away from the unpleasant things and situations.

-Now, would like to practice meditation?
+Now, would you like to practice meditation?
 Download “The Meditation App”.

 If your reason isn’t any of the above-listed ones, then what is it?
 Can you please write us a comment?